-- Age: 71 Lear Committees:
+Lear Committees:

-- Audit
+- Audit - P&C

-- Compensation

 Mr. Cheng has been a director of the Company since January 2019.
-Additionally, Mr. Cheng is a member of the Board of Directors of NIU Technologies.
-Mr. Cheng also serves as the Non-Executive Chairman of both HCP Packaging and Interplex Holdings Pte.
-Ltd., both Baring Private Equity Asia portfolio companies, roles he has held since August 2018 and September 2019, respectively.
+Additionally, Mr. Cheng is a member of the Board of Directors of NIU Technologies (Nasdaq: NIU).
+He also serves as a member of the Board of Directors and special advisor of Grobest Group Limited, an Asian aquaculture feed company.
+Mr. Cheng has served as the Non-Executive Chairman of both HCP Packaging since August 2018 and Interplex Holdings Pte.
+Ltd., from September 2019 to January 2022, both Baring Private Equity Asia portfolio companies.
 Mr. Cheng has served as an Advisory Board member of (i) CareSyntax, a technology and services platform for hospitals, since May 2018 and (ii) Lumileds, a lighting company, since April 2018.
 Additionally, Mr. Cheng currently serves as a Senior Venture Partner of Fontinalis Capital Partners II, a position he has held since December 2014.
 He is also a member of the Cornell Engineering College Advisory Council, the Cornell China Advisory Board and the Dartmouth Tuck Asia Advisory Board.
-From July 2012 to October 2018, Mr. Cheng served as a member of the Audit and Finance Committee of the Board of Directors for Seagate Technology (Nasdaq: STX), a data storage company.
+From July 2012 to October 2018, Mr. Cheng served as a member of the Audit and Finance Committee of the Board of Directors for Seagate Technology (Nasdag: STX), a data storage company.
 From February 2015 to January 2017, Mr. Cheng served as the Chairman of the Board of Directors of Pactera Technology International Ltd., a portfolio company of Blackstone Group.
 Mr. Cheng also served as a member of the Audit Committee of the Board of Directors of Diebold Nixdorf, Inc. (NYSE: DBD) from 2009 to 2013.
-Mr. Cheng served as a Senior Advisor of Iconiq Motors, a new energy vehicle company, from September 2017 to September 2019.
-From July 2010 to April 2014, Mr. Cheng served as the Chief Executive Officer of Siemens Northeast Asia and as President and Chief Executive Officer of Siemens China.
-Prior to joining Siemens, Mr. Cheng served as the Chairman and Chief Executive Officer of Ford Motor (China) Ltd. and as Group Vice President of Ford Motor Company from 2009 to 2010.
-Before joining Ford, Mr. Cheng held various senior executive positions at General Electric Corporation and AT&T. Mr. Cheng earned a bachelor's degree in industrial engineering and operations research from Cornell University, a master's degree in business administration from Rutgers University and is a graduate of both Dartmouth's Tuck Executive Program and Massachusetts Institute of Technology's Program for Senior Executives.
+Mr. Cheng serves as a Senior Advisor of Iconiq Motors, a new energy vehicle company from September 2017 to the present.
+From July 2010 to April 2014, Mr. Cheng served as the Chief Executive Officer of Siemens Northeast Asia and as President and Chief Executive Officer of Siemens China, Prior to joining Siemens, Mr. Cheng served as the Chairman and Chief Executive Officer of Ford Motor (China) Ltd. from 1998 to 2008, and as Group Vice President of Ford Motor Company (NYSE: F) from 2009 to 2010.
+Before joining Ford, Mr. Cheng held various senior executive positions at General Electric Corporation (NYSE: GE) and AT&T (NYSE: T).
+Mr. Cheng earned a bachelor's degree in industrial engineering and operations research from Cornell University, a master's degree in business administration from Rutgers University and is a graduate of both Dartmouth's Tuck Executive Program and Massachusetts Institute of Technology's Program for Senior Executives.

-- Significant international senior management and leadership experience, with a particular focus on Asian markets, including at board chairman level - · Public company directorship and committee experience - · Extensive international, business development, technological and sales and marketing expertise - · Senior management experience in international automotive operations - Extensive knowledge of the automotive industry - · Independent of management
+- · Significant international senior management and leadership experience, with a particular focus on Asian markets, including at board chairman level - · Public company directorship and committee experience - · Extensive international, business development, technological and sales and marketing expertise - · Senior management experience in international automotive operations - Extensive knowledge of the automotive industry - · Independent of management